 - Elder asks the member to complete the benevolence form and informs them of the approval process and the timeline for approval.

 - Member completes benevolence request form and gives to elder or pastor.

 - The benevolence review committee (two elders and a pastor) reviews the request and approves or denies the request by signing the benevolence application.

 - If the application is denied, the elder contacts the member and informs them of the decision.

 - If the application is approved, the elder shares the application with the treasurer and acquires funds for benevolence.

-- An elder purchases gift cards or instructs treasurer to pay the benevolent bills (no funds are to paid directly to the applicant).
+- An elder purchases gift cards or instructs the treasurer to pay the benevolent bills (no funds are to be paid directly to the applicant).
 Funds should be disbursed by gift card or check written directly to the vendor.

 - Benevolent approvals and amounts of disbursed funds should be entered into the church database for future reference.

 Treasurer prepares monthly benevolence reports for the church board.